Yeah: Looks Like I Got It!

 I’ve found most people don’t even have a clue as to what the difference is between an epidemic and a pandemic.
 An “epidemic” — from the Greek epi (“upon”) + demos (“people”) — is an infection that spreads rapidly and extensively and affecting many individuals in an area or a population at the same time.
 (The key is that limited area.)

-A “pandemic” — from the Greek pan (“all”) + demos (“people”) — is an epidemic of infectious disease spreads through human populations across a large region: like a continent, or worldwide.
+A “pandemic” — from the Greek pan (“all”) + demos (“people”) — is an epidemic of infectious disease which spreads through human populations across a large region: like a continent, or worldwide.
 Medically it doesn’t really mean “all” people, as the Greek root implies, but enough so to be a major health problem.

 The World Health Organization declared the current Swine Flu a pandemic on June 11, 2009 — the first global pandemic since the 1968 Hong Kong Flu, which killed about 2 million.
 (Even seasonal flu is a killer, though: it takes out up to a half-million people per year worldwide, about 36,000 in the U.S. alone — yeah: every year.)